Zhihan-Shi/Data-Warehouse-Project/README.md

 # Data-Warehouse-Project
-A complete end-to-end Modern Data Warehouse built on SQL Server using the Medallion Architecture (Bronze → Silver → Gold).
+A complete end-to-end Modern Data Warehouse built on SQL Server following the Medallion Architecture (Bronze → Silver → Gold).
-This project integrates ERP and CRM data, transforms it into a unified business model to enable business analytics.

 ## 1️⃣ Executive Summary
-The company’s ERP and CRM data were siloed, causing inconsistent sales reporting and limiting visibility into customer and product performance.
+The company’s ERP and CRM data existed in separate systems, resulting in inconsistent reporting and limited visibility into sales, customers, and products.
-To address this, a Modern Data Warehouse was built using the Medallion Architecture (Bronze–Silver–Gold), integrating raw ERP/CRM files, applying data cleansing and standardization, and modeling a unified star schema for analytics.
+To solve this, a Modern Data Warehouse was built using the Medallion Architecture (Bronze–Silver–Gold), integrating raw files, cleansing and standardizing data, and modeling a unified star schema for analytics.
-This solution significantly reduced manual reporting effort, improved data accuracy, and enabled consistent insights across teams.
-Future enhancements include adding historical tracking, automating ETL pipelines, and incorporating BI dashboards for interactive analysis.
+This improved data quality, reduced manual reporting work, and enabled consistent, reliable insights across the business.
+Future improvements include adding historical tracking, ETL automation, and BI dashboards.

 ## 2️⃣ Business Problem
 The company’s ERP and CRM data were siloed and manually processed in spreadsheets.
 This caused: